Linguapress.com home

 The original country or rural blues did not come to be recorded until around 1925, when the record companies realised they could make quite a profit by asking black farmers, who were at best semi-professional musicians, to record a few songs for them in return for a little whisky and about $5 per song.
 The lady singers, being professional entertainers, of course requested more.

 Thanks to this fortunate circumstance, we are now reasonably certain that the country blues originated from the Mississippi Delta (an area in the state of Mississippi which must not be confused with the Delta of the Mississippi river in Louisiana).
 Blacks here once made up over 90% of the population, and were heavily exploited and oppressed.
-Typically in this original form of blues, a black sharecropper would sing about his hardships, while accompanying himself on the guitar.
+Typically in this original form of the blues, a black sharecropper would sing about his hardships, while accompanying himself on the guitar.
 The rural blues also developed in the cotton-growing region of East Texas, and through much of the South Eastern part of the USA.

 In the 1920s and 1930s, many Blacks migrated to the North and Midwest.
 They found work in the factories in Chicago, Detroit, St. Louis, and other cities; but ghettoes formed quite soon, when, by sheer weight of numbers, they began to overwhelm the whites who left city areas they had once had to themselves.
 Blacks brought their ethnic culture and their music with them.
 Blues singers migrated too, especially since, in a lot of cases, they were workers themselves, and like everyone else they were trying to make a better living.